vpthesizzler/Hybrid-Electricity-Theft-Detection/README.md

 This research uses smart grid electricity consumption data combined with frequency-related grid information.

-Due to dataset licensing restrictions, the original datasets are **not included in this repository**.

-Users should obtain the required datasets from their respective official sources and place them inside the `data/` directory.

 Due to dataset licensing restrictions, the original datasets are not included in this repository.

 The implementation expects the processed datasets to be placed in the data directory: